-Personally, I think any de-esser will do the trick, but the one included in the Accusonus ERA 5 Bundle sounds really good.
+Personally, I think any de-esser will do the trick, but the one included in the accusonus ERA Bundle works well.

 Do you believe me now?
 If nothing else, I hope that you have more confidence after reading this post.

-When I found out about SpectraLayers by Steinberg, I was so much more confident to go back into the field and make mistakes.
+When I found out about noise removal tools like SpectraLayers and Clarity Vx, I was so much more confident to go back into the field and make mistakes.

-Not because I want to make mistakes, but because I know I can fix them if I do!
+Not because I want to make mistakes, but because I knew I can fix them if I do!

 Having an excellent set of tools will work wonders for you as well, especially if you’re just getting started.